Guide to Progressive Form Email Validation

 Command Description

-.test() Performs a regular expression test to validate the email format in the jQuery script.
+.test() Carries out a regular expression test to make sure the jQuery script's email format is correct.

-.slideDown() / .slideUp() These jQuery methods show or hide HTML elements with a sliding animation, used here to display error messages.
+.slideDown() / .slideUp() Here, error warnings are displayed using jQuery methods that show or conceal HTML elements with a sliding animation.

-app.post() Defines a route and its logic for POST requests, used in the Node.js script to handle email validation requests.
+app.post() Outlines a POST request path and its logic, which are used by the Node.js script to process email validation requests.

 Script Implementation Explanation